Short Inca Trail 2 Days — Sun Gate to Machu Picchu

 FAQs about the Short Inca Trail 2 Days Hike (Updated for 2026)

-Everything you need to know about the Short Inca Trail 2 Days — the only trek that lets you arrive at Machu Picchu through the legendary Sun Gate (Inti Punku) without the four-day commitment.
+Everything you need to know about the Short Inca Trail 2 Days — the only trek that lets you reach Machu Picchu via the legendary Sun Gate (Inti Punku) without the four-day commitment.
 Below are the most up-to-date answers for 2026, including the new permit rules, the 6:00 to 14:00 ticket time window for Machu Picchu, Resolución Ministerial Nº 000284-2025-MC, SERNANP conservation fee effective May 1, 2026, and detailed logistics for hikers.

 Very different products for different traveler priorities: